Quantum Security: Strategies for a Post-Quantum World

 Quantum Security: Building a Multi-Layered Defense

-The current applications of quantum security include:
+The current applications of quantum security are all about making other things “quantum-resistant.

-Post-Quantum Cryptography (PQC) - implementing new cryptographic algorithms based on new mathematical problems, structures, and implementations to be quantum resistant
+• Post-Quantum Cryptography (PQC) - implementing new cryptographic algorithms based on new mathematical problems, structures, and implementations to be quantum-resistant.

-Quantum Key Distribution (QKD) - using quantum computing to generate new encryption keys that cannot be replicated or broken due to the nature of quantum entanglement, making it quantum resistant
+• Quantum Key Distribution (QKD) - using quantum computing to generate new encryption keys that cannot be replicated or broken due to the nature of quantum entanglement, making it quantum resistant.

-Quantum Random Number Generation (QRNG) - a method for generating truly random numbers using the unpredictable nature and laws of quantum mechanics instead of deterministic methods used by traditional computing, making it quantum resistant
+• Quantum Random Number Generation (QRNG) - a method for generating truly random numbers using the unpredictable nature and laws of quantum mechanics instead of deterministic methods used by traditional computing, making it quantum-resistant.

-What is potentially at risk with quantum computing?
+What is Potentially at Risk with Quantum Computing?

 Quantum computers have the potential to break several encryption standards due to their ability to solve complex mathematical problems much faster than classical computers.
 This includes:

-Email, chat, and SMS messaging
+• Email, chat, and SMS messaging

-Browser encryption
+• Browser encryption

-Mobile app connections
+• Mobile app connections

-Encrypted passwords and hashes
+• Encrypted passwords and hashes

-Any SSL/TLS encryption and public key cryptography using RSA and Elliptic Curve Cryptography (ECC)
+• Any SSL/TLS encryption and public key cryptography using RSA and Elliptic Curve Cryptography (ECC)

 Simply put, encryption algorithms are based on math, and quantum computers will be the world's best mathematicians.